 Right to Appeal

-If the candidate is not satisfied with the results of an appeal before this Board, he or she has the right to further appeal to the Bureau of Osteopathic Specialists and the AOA Board of Trustees.
+If the appellant is not satisfied with the results of an appeal before this board, he or she has the right to further appeal to the Bureau of Osteopathic Specialists (BOS).

 Compliance With Federal Regulations

 The Board supports the intent of the Americans with Disabilities Act (ADA) for candidates who meet ADA eligibility.
 The board will make a reasonable effort to provide qualified board candidates who have documented disabilities the necessary auxiliary aids and services that do not fundamentally alter the measurement of the skills or knowledge the board assessment process is intended to test or result in an undue burden.

 The Board supports the intent of the Health Insurance Portability and Accountability Act (HIPAA) for all patients or patient records that may be used as part of any part of the AOBD board certification process.

 AOA reports certification results using standardized scores.
 Examination results are reported on a scale of 200 to 800 and an overall scaled score of 500 or greater is required to pass.
 The passing standard is determined by subject matter expert osteopathic physicians who practice in the field of the specialty.
 The passing standard is approved by the respective board.